JavRok/performance-dashboard/README.md

     - `intervalInHours: 1` -> Number, by default every url is tested every hour.
     - `locations: ["SanJose_IE9:IE 9", "Dulles_MotoG4:Firefox"]` -> Fill several options for public instance, an
     algorithm will choose the most suitable at the moment.
 Don't forget to include the browser as `"<server>:<browser>"`
-    - `outputFolder` -> leave it as it is.
-You can rename the folders, but at it needs to have 3 subfolders: pending, results and history.
+    - `storage` -> leave it as it is.
+Right now only 'FileSystem' works (Planning to add MongoDB).
+You can change 'path' to a folder of your choice.
     - `testOptions: Object` -> Here you can pass the options that the webpagetest npm package accepts and passes to the server.
 Check the docs for more info: https://www.npmjs.com/package/webpagetest#options